nixworks/public/news/2014/11/20/README.md

 ##### Sinking of the MV ''Sewol''
 ### [A South Korean court sentences Kim Han-sik, the chief executive of Chonghaejin Marine, operator of the MV Sewol, to ten years in jail for negligence and embezzlement. ](/news/2014/11/20/a-south-korean-court-sentences-kim-han-sik-the-chief-executive-of-chonghaejin-marine-operator-of-the-mv-sewol-to-ten-years-in-jail-for-ne.md)
-_Context: MV ''Sewol'', Chonghaejin Marine, South Korea, Sinking of the MV ''Sewol''_
+_Context: MV ''Sewol'', Sinking of the MV ''Sewol'', Chonghaejin Marine, South Korea_

 ##### U.S. President
 ### [The President of the United States Barack Obama announces executive orders to defer the deportations of a certain group of illegal immigrants: parents whose children are already U.S. citizens and legal permanent residents who have lived in the United States for five years or more. ](/news/2014/11/20/the-president-of-the-united-states-barack-obama-announces-executive-orders-to-defer-the-deportations-of-a-certain-group-of-illegal-immigrant.md)